jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-13.md

 These three particulars were very well connected; for when all war was discontinued, there was no need either of new citizens or enfranchisements.

 When Rome was in a constant state of war, she was under a perpetual necessity of recruiting her inhabitants.
 At the beginning, part of the people were transplanted thither from the conquered cities, and in process of time several citizens of the neighbouring towns came to Rome to obtain a share in the rights of suffrage, and established themselves there in such numbers, that, upon the complaints of the allies, the Romans were obliged to remand them back.
 Multitudes at last arrived from the provinces; the laws favoured marriages, and even rendered them necessary.

-Rome, in all her wars, gained a prodigious number of slaves, and when the riches of the citizens became immense, they bought these unhappy people from all parts, and, from a principle of generosity, avarice, or ambition, enfranchised them without number † .
+Rome, in all her wars, gained many slaves.
+When the riches of the citizens became immense, they bought these unhappy people from all parts.

+From a principle of generosity, avarice, or ambition, enfranchised them without number † .

 Some intended by this proceeding to reward the fidelity of their slaves=  others had a view by it to receive, in their name, the corn which the republic distributed among the poor citizens.

 In a word, others desired to have their funeral solemnity graced with a long train of attendance crowned with flowers.
 The people were generally composed of persons ‡ who had received their freedom, so that the lords of the universe, not only in their original, but through the greatest part of succeeding times, were of servile extraction.

 The number of the populace being chiefly collected out of slaves who had been enfranchised, or the [95] sons of such, became very incommodious, and were therefore transplanted into colonies; by which means the state effectually secured the obedience of the provinces.
 There was a general circulation of mankind through the world.
 Rome received them in the state of slaves, and sent them away Romans.